-VRCOCC no disenfranchisement of military personnel OR other occupational categories 1 automatic disenfranchisement of military personnel OR other occupational categories 0 therefore receive a lower score than the disenfranchisement of dual citizens alone.
+VRCOCC no disenfranchisement of military personnel OR other occupational categories 1 automatic disenfranchisement of military personnel OR other occupational categories 0 than the disenfranchisement of dual citizens alone.
 If both restrictions apply, the most restrictive category is reached.

 VRCCIT: Citizenship-based restrictions